segersniels/segersniels.github.io/_posts/2018-04-12-auto-deploying-go-binaries-to-github.md

 ---

 When I write tools in Javascript it's easy for people to download them through `npm`.
 But as I recently started developing in Go, I encountered some issues.
-As far as Go goes, there isn't exactly an `npm` alternative for people to quickly install binaries.
+As far as Go goes, there isn't exactly an `npm` alternative besides `glide` for people to quickly install binaries.
 And having them install directly through a curl just takes away the versioning control of a tool.

 Until I found [goreleaser](https://goreleaser.com).
 Goreleaser is a tool that allows you to easily build and release your Go binaries to github without a hassle.
 Ofcouse I needed a way to automate this and came up with the following implementation for one of my latest tools on CircleCI 2.0: